 A.7.1 Need to establish a Nomination Committee to make recommendations on new appointments to the Board.
 The chairman and members of the nomination committee should be identified in the annual report.
 A separate section of the annual report should describe the work of the nomination committee including the process it has used in relation to board appointment.
 The Board appoints Directors to the Company, Subsidiary Companies and members to the Group Management Committee based on the recommendations of the Nomination Committee.
-The composition of the Nomination Committee as at March 31, 2022 is as follows. • Dr. H. Cabral (Chairman) • Mr. A. R. Pandithage • Mr. A. M. Pandithage • Mr. A. D. B. Talwatte • Mr. J. M. De Silva The Report of the Nomination Committee is available on page 99 which describes its role in Board Appointments.
+The composition of the Nomination Committee as at March 31, 2023 is as follows. • Dr. H. Cabral (Chairman) • Mr. A. R. Pandithage • Mr. A. M. Pandithage • Mr. A. D. B. Talwatte • Mr. J. M. De Silva The Report of the Nomination Committee is available on page 99 which describes its role in Board Appointments.
 A.7.2 Need to assess the composition of the Board annually based on knowledge and skill requirements to ascertain whether the combined knowledge and experience of the Board matches the strategic demands facing the Company.
 The Committee's main role is to nominate suitable candidates as and when vacancies occur on the Board.
 The Committee is responsible for succession planning at Board and Senior Management level and in ensuring smooth management transitions.
 It reviews the size and structure of the Board on a continuous basis and constantly reviews the balance of skills, knowledge and experience of the Board of Directors.
 The Committee also reviews the independence of Directors including actual, potential or perceived conflicts of interest.
 A.7.3 Obligation for the Board to disclose details of newly appointed Directors to the shareholders.
 The new appointments are informed to shareholders with sufficient details through a notification to the Colombo Stock Exchange, and subsequently in the annual report.
 On 30 th May 2022, two new Directors were appointed to the Board.
-Also, one Director resigned from the Board w.e.f.
-15 th May 2022.
-Names of the Directors are provided in page 125 of the Annual Report 2021/22.
-A.8 RE-ELECTION Principle A.8 All Directors should be required to submit thems three years. selves for re-election at regular intervals and at least once in every A.8.1 Except for the Managing Director, all other Directors retire by rotation and shall offer themselves for re-election at the AGM.
+Names of the Directors are provided in page 14 to 15 of the Annual Report 2022/23.
+A.8 RE-ELECTION Principle A.8 All Directors should be required to submit thems three years. selves for re-election at regular intervals and at least once in every A.8.1 Need for the Non-Executive Directors to be appointed for specified terms subject to reelection and to the provisions of the Companies Act relating to removal.
+Except for the Managing Director, all other Directors retire by rotation and shall offer themselves for re-election at the AGM.
 As per the Articles of Association the Managing Director, is not required to make himself available for re-election.
 A.8.2 Obligation for Directors including the Chairman to be subject to election at the first available opportunity after their appointment and thereafter at the intervals of not more than three years.
 The Company's Articles of Association provides that any Director appointed by the Board shall hold office until the next Annual General Meeting (AGM), and then will seek reappointment by the Shareholders at the said AGM.
-The names of the Directors coming up for re-election at the AGM 2022 are given in the Notice of Meeting of the Annual Report 2021/22.
+The names of the Directors coming up for re-election at the AGM 2023 are given in the Notice of Meeting of the Annual Report 2022/23.
 Refer page 210.